 You can keep things as simple as cutting the tank in half, drilling some holes for airflow, and using it as a firepit.
 This is great for toasting S’mores on a cool evening!

 As long as your old tank doesn’t leak, you can reduce your fuel bills by creating a solar water heater (3).
 With the power of the sun, you can preheat your water and feed it into your hot water tank via the cold water inlet.
 This means your tank won’t need to do as much work to heat the water you use.

 You will need to take off the outer casing of the tank and remove the insulation.
 Paint it with heat-resistant flat black paint.

 Next, build a box large enough to house your old water tank and line the inside with a reflective material.
 Cover the top or front with a large dual pane window or perhaps some polycarbonate panels like those you find in greenhouses.

 Remember to check the pressure relief valve — this will still be needed, especially if you live in a very sunny state.
 You don’t want any overheating accidents.

 Connect your new solar-powered tank to your water heater and you’re ready to go.

 All sorts of items are repurposed as planters for the garden, from kettles and rain boots to high heels and tires.
 Why not use your old water heater to create a feature in your backyard?

-You could cut it in half or just cut out sections.
-Maybe even get creative and sculpt some patterns out of the side.
-Fill it with soil and plants or veggies for a talking point at your next barbeque.
+You could cut it in half or cut it into sections.
+You might even get creative and sculpt some patterns out of the side.
+Fill it with soil and plants or veggies to create a conversation starter at your next barbeque.